 If you like nachos with all the trimmings, you'll love this dish.
-With just seven ingredients and 20 minutes of prep time, this make-ahead supper is also convenient.
+With just seven ingredients and 20 minutes of prep time, this make-ahead meal made with leftover turkey is also convenient.

 This mile-high turkey sandwich gets a fresh spin with thick slices of country Italian bread and bruschetta topping.

-Turn leftover turkey into a tasty Tex-Mex lunch in our simple tortilla wraps starring creamy avocados and spicy chipotle peppers.
+Turn leftover turkey into a tasty Tex-Mex lunch in these simple tortilla wraps starring creamy avocados and spicy chipotle peppers.

-Pepper-seasoned turkey breast, deli ham, and juicy oranges top fresh wilted spinach.
+Pepper-seasoned turkey breast, deli ham, and juicy oranges top fresh wilted spinach in this light lunch recipe.
 Cooking juices make a tasty dressing.

 We show you how to make the best variation of this classic salad, which tosses together with your favorite dressing and lots of fresh veggies and meats in just 30 minutes.